avery-b/SURF_FutureBay/README.md

 # SURF - Stanford Urban Risk Framework

 A python framework for flood risk analysis.
-It was designed to 1) project flooding damage at the building-scale due to coastal flooding and sea level rise 2) project financial impacts to households across incomes and demographics, and 3) account for uncertainty through monte carlo methodology.
+It was designed to 1) project flooding damage at the building-scale due to coastal flooding and sea level rise 2) project financial impacts to households across incomes and demographics at the Census block group scale, and 3) account for uncertainty through monte carlo methodology.

 Co-developed by Avery Bick (MS Environmental Engineering '18) and Adrian S. Santiago Tate (MS Geophysics '20) from mid 2018 to late 2019.
 This code supported the publication 'Rising seas, rising inequity?
 Communities at risk in the San Francisco Bay Area and implications for adaptation policy.'
 It began in a project learning course run by Stanford Future Bay Initiative in which we co-developed studies of sea level rise risk in the Bay Area with local stakeholders.
-Avery, Adrian, and another alum Arnav (MS Geophysics '19) went on to develop a flood risk data company, HighTide Intelligence.
+Avery, Adrian, and another Future Bay alum Arnav (MS Geophysics '19) went on to develop a flood risk data company, HighTide Intelligence.

 Contact:
 Avery@hightide.ai